lizhongliu1996/melodyExtracter/README.md

   file online.

   Luckily, French mathematician Fourier demonstrated the rule that any complex waveform can be seen as a superposition of several sine waves.
-The Fourier transfrom is a power weapon that can easily separating the sine waves that make up the composite waveform and transform into a spectrogram, which we can easily see the characteristics of composite waveform and do some manipulations to get the desire waveform.
+The Fourier transfrom is a powerful weapon that can easily separating the sine waves that make up the composite waveform and transform into a spectrogram, which we can easily see the characteristics of composite waveform and do some manipulations to get the desire waveform.
 Sound is one type of mechanical wave with salient